dequelabs/axe-core-maven-html/selenium/README.md

 // Test each search form inside each <app-header> shadow DOM tree. new AxeBuilder()
-        .include(new FromShadowDom(".add-header", "form#search"))
+        .include(new FromShadowDom(".add-header","form#search"))
 ```

 The `FromShadowDom` selector object can also be used as part of an `exclude` or `include` method chain.
-It can be by itself, or with other selectors.
-The following example shows how to exclude all `.comment` elements inside the `<blog-comments>` custom element, as well as excluding the `footer` element:
+It can be by
+itself, or with other selectors.
+The following example shows how to exclude all `.comment` elements inside
+the `<blog-comments>` custom element, as well as excluding the `footer` element:

 ### AxeBuilder#exclude(FromShadowDom fromShadowDom)